SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_deployment.md

    Optionally, select the default alarm and trend templates during element creation to have a starting point for monitored KPIs.

-1. Create one back-end element per DMA where a CCAP Collector will reside.
-The back-end element will be in charge of all CCAP collectors in the same DMA.
-The CM Collectors can be placed in DMA's with no back-end element.
+1. Create one back-end element per DMA where a CCAP collector will reside.

+   The back-end element will be in charge of all CCAP collectors on the same DMA.
+The CM collectors can be placed on DMAs without a back-end element.

    Place these elements in the view *System* > *DataMiner EPM* > *EPM BE*.

    Optionally, select the default alarm and trend templates during element creation to have a starting point for monitored KPIs.